Manhattan Sports & Exercise Injury Specialist

 Sports Medicine & Exercise Injury Types

-Athletic injury and exercise injury are typically categorized two ways in sports medicine:
+Athletic injuries or exercise injuries are typically categorized in two ways:

-– an exercise injury of repetitive motion and strain; usually a constant, dull pain while playing or exercising, or before and after activity
+- Overuse — An exercise injury of repetitive motion and strain; usually a constant, dull pain while playing or exercising, or before and after activity.

 Overuse Syndrome in Sports Medicine

-Without proper sports medicine treatment, an overuse injury becomes a debilitating cycle from which our bodies are not given a chance to recover.
-As a sports medicine expert, Dr. Nemirovsky is adept at diagnosing the root of an exercise injury and integrating the most effective and conservative treatments for recovery and pain relief.
+Without proper treatment, an overuse injury becomes a debilitating cycle from which our bodies are not given a chance to recover.
+As a Manhattan sports medicine specialist, Dr. Nemirovsky is adept at diagnosing the root of an exercise injury and integrating the most effective and conservative treatments for recovery and pain relief.

 In sports medicine, traumatic injuries are classified based on severity:

-Can bear weight, no pain when involved tissue is in neutral position
+- First Degree/Mild: Can bear weight, no pain when involved tissue is in a neutral position